Gifts of Real Estate

-Gifts of real estate, such as undeveloped land, a residence, a vacation home, a farm, or commercial property, should be arranged through the Office of Development and made through the University’s Real Estate Foundation.
+Gifts of real estate, such as undeveloped land, a residence, a vacation home, a farm, or commercial property, should be arranged through the Office of Advancement and made through the University’s Real Estate Foundation.
 The foundation requires the donor to bear certain costs when making a real estate gift, such as an appraisal to determine the fair market value.
 Also, the foundation deducts transaction costs from the proceeds of the sale of the property, including the closing costs, title insurance, a survey (if needed), and any taxes due before the gift is completed.

 A gift of real estate may also be used to fund a charitable gift annuity providing income to the donor!
 Learn more about a charitable gift annuity.

 - Receive an income tax deduction for the fair market value of the real estate.

 - Pay no capital gains tax on the transfer.

 - The gift’s value is removed from your estate, lowering your estate taxes.

 - Make a significant gift to the college without adversely affecting your cash flow.

 - Transfer the inconvenience and expense of managing the property.